Amity University | B.Sc Admissions 2025

 A: Allotment money received

-E: Share call money due
+E: Share the call money due

 A. Issued Capital

-B. Subscribed and fully paid up capital
+B. Subscribed and fully paid-up capital

 C. Share forfeited Balance